-Tokyo high school girl found dead in Yamanashi Prefecture
+Couple arrested after missing Tokyo high school girl found dead

-Police are set to arrest a couple in their 20s for allegedly disposing of the body of an 18-year-old high school student in Yamanashi Prefecture, investigative sources said Tuesday.
+A couple in their 20s were arrested Tuesday for allegedly disposing of the body of an 18-year-old high school student in Yamanashi Prefecture near the capital after she went missing over the weekend, investigative sources said Tuesday.

-The man and woman, believed to be married, admitted under questioning to having dumped the girl’s body and they also hinted that they killed her, the sources said, adding that the police will pursue a murder investigation.
+The couple — Shohei Komori, 27, and his wife Izumi, 28 — living in Gunma Prefecture have admitted under questioning to having dumped the girl's body and they also hinted that they killed her, the sources said, adding that the police will pursue a murder investigation.

 After going missing on Saturday, Kana Washino, a senior at a private high school and a resident of Tokyo's Sumida Ward, was found dead in a storage shed in a mountain area with bleeding around her chest.